 Steps to keep you safe

-Your pediatrician is likely still offering in-person visits for well-care checks, and you can call to ask about the new policies they’ve put in place.
-Using protective equipment like masks, gowns and gloves, enhanced cleaning practices and staggered times for well- and sick-visits are all ways pediatric practices are working to keep patients safe while preventing the spread of coronavirus disease (COVID-19).
+Pediatricians are offering in-person visits for well-care checks, and you can call to ask about the new policies they’ve put in place.
+Using protective equipment like masks, gowns and gloves, enhanced cleaning practices and staggered times for well- and sick-visits are all ways pediatric practices are working to keep patients safe.

 They might also offer telehealth visits where you and your child can talk with your doctor from the comfort of your own home.
 These virtual visits are helpful for things like medication checks, asthma evaluations and other general consults for mental and emotional well-being.